MishaPanivnyk/Alina_Diana/README.md

 # link_parsing_API
-This code exports three functions. "parseUrl" parses a URL string and returns an object containing its components. "explainUrlComponents" takes a URL string and returns a formatted string explaining its components. "parseMultipleUrls" takes an array of URLs and returns an array of objects where each object represent a parsed URL string.

-Here is the Readme, which explains the code and its exports:

 URL Parsing

 This module exports three functions related to URL parsing.

 parseUrl(urlString)

 Parses a URL string and returns an object containing its components.
 The parsed URL object contains:

 scheme: The protocol of the URL (without the trailing ":").